 Our Nursery is open 52 weeks a year from 7.30am until 6pm.
 Sessions are available for either a full day or a half day.

 For our Reception children, the day begins at 8.30am and ends at 3.15pm.
-At there end of the day, there is a range of after school clubs offered which currently include: dance, drama and cookery/art club.
-These are either run by our staff or external activity leaders.
+Before the school day, children may arrive at 8am (Salisbury Road Entrance) for Morning Club and at the end of the day, there is a range of after school clubs or children can remain in our Afternoon Club until 5pm.

 We follow the Early Years Framework which is a broad curriculum focusing on seven areas of learning.